JetBrains/teamcity-dotmemory/README.md

-# TeamCity dotMemory Unit plugin #
+# JetBrains dotMemory Unit plugin for TeamCity #

 This plugin is adding advanced options for .Net related build runners in the TeamCity which allow to run build step under the [dotMemory Unit](https://www.jetbrains.com/dotmemory/unit/).
 The common scenario could has following steps:
 - create solution with test project